Vanier-Robotics/RobotCode-Arcanum2022/README.md

 - Implement a clock/time management (if needed)
 - Find a way to separate the code into multiple files
-- Determine slide angle min/max and presets
-- Control other motors & lights (if needed)

 ## Requires Testing